skr571999/notes/docs/nodejs.md

   - For Collaboration Environment
   - Streaming Servers
 - When not to Use NodeJS
-  - When we require long processing time, because it uses single thread to process if a request need nore time in background then it would not be able to serve other requests.
+  - When we require long processing time, because it uses single thread to process if a request need more time in background then it would not be able to serve other requests.
 -->

 ### Running First Program